lbryio/lbry-desktop/README.md

 ## Setup

-The lbrynet needs to be installed along with pyinstaller, and you need everything to be able to build the lbry-web-ui
+The lbrynet library needs to be installed along with pyinstaller, and you need everything to be able to build the lbry-web-ui

 ## Build

-run `./build.sh` to create a lbry executable, bundle the front-end and move everything into the the electron repo
+run `./build.sh` to create a lbry executable, bundle the front-end and move everything into the `app` folder

 ## Run

-`electron electron`
+`./node_modules/.bin/electron app`

 ## Package